How to Help Elderly Parents From a Distance: 7 Tips

 • Your state government's website.
 Most state government websites have sections dedicated to aging services offering caregiver support, adult day care, and assisted living options.

-Tip #5: Make Use of Technology
+#5: Make Use of Technology

 With your loved one's permission, consider using technology to keep you connected.
 Video monitors, wearable activity trackers, and remote door locks can provide you with peace of mind, especially if your parent has dementia.

-If your parent is prone to wandering, these locks can help keep them safe and secure by preventing them from leaving the home without your knowledge.
+• Remote door locks: If your parent is prone to wandering, these locks can help keep them safe and secure by preventing them from leaving the home without your knowledge.

 These tools can be especially helpful for caregivers, enabling you to have face-to-face conversations with your parents and check on their well-being.
-With video conferencing, you can also participate in virtual doctor's appointments and coordinate with other members of the care team.

-Tip #6: Look Into Workplace Leave Policies
+#6: Look Into Workplace Leave Policies

 Caring for an elderly parent can be a full-time job, and juggling work and caregiving responsibilities can be difficult.
 Fortunately, there are laws and workplace policies in place that can help caregivers balance both roles.